vedantseta/you-like-hits-selenium/README.md

 $ npm install
 ```

-You will need latest [Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/downloads) which you have to place in current folder for linux and mac platforms.
+You need latest [Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/downloads) which you have to place in current project folder for linux and mac platforms.
 Windows user can confirm the installation and update the README for others to help.

 ### Run